 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Coconut oil can work as a moisturizer — but not by itself, and it isn’t right for everything.
+Coconut oil can work as a moisturizer, but is it right for you?

 While coconut oil does work to seal moisture into the skin, board certified dermatologist Dr. Purvisha Patel says it shouldn’t replace the moisturizer step in your routine altogether.